lengfeld/subpatch/README.internal.md

   My thoughts: make decision diagram (and only care if the upstream project is bigger) My thoughts: Make a distinction between your own projects and external/non-controlled projects
        -> make the distinctin between good stable API and not.
-* Answer the question: Why do not integrated the subprojects pages
+* Answer the question: Why do not integrated the subprojects history?
 * Note: Why I don't use the terms "parent" and "child" for super and subprojcets -> it's already overloaded by git commits.
 But htere it's also anchestor -> Just stick to one convetion.
 And I already decided.